lucasschmidtc/SSQM/SSQM.md

 From this plot there are some interesting observations:

 -   1-NN is competitive, and sometimes better, when the accuracy peaks at the end, suggesting that there are no local patterns but only one global pattern (as big as the time series itself).
 -   The length range given by the estimation algorithm in many cases does not align with the peak of the accuracy.
-Although we note that the smoothing function may slightly dislocate the peak.
+Although we note that the smoothing function may slightly displace the peak.
 -   Most of the datasets seem to have only one peak.
 Although some have a long plateau, which could indicate multiple patterns that are not too far apart to have a valley in between them.
 However, the dataset BeetleFly has two clear peaks, which will be explored on the next section.

 BeetleFly dataset